Blog

 For example, foreign and domestic terrorists use social media, encrypted messaging apps, and unindexed forums to radicalize individuals, plan attacks, and gain material support.
 These public sources help intelligence professionals predict threats and understand emerging tactics within these communities.

 However, these data sources can be hard to access or insecure and cumbersome to investigate.
-Advanced OSINT tools like Flashpoint Physical Security Intelligence (Formerly known as Echosec) make these sources easily searchable so that analysts can expand their open-source data coverage and avoid information gaps.
+Advanced OSINT solutions like the Echosec platform make these sources easily searchable, allowing analysts to expand their open-source data coverage and avoid information gaps.

 3. It supports proactive national security